brentlintner/linus/TRACKER.md

 ## Current

-* Print Linus is coding file (part 1/X), or typing if streaming, or thinking if stream idles
-    * Once we hit a file metadata, print the left side to console
+* Log the left side of the stream once we get to a file start
-    * Once we hit a file metadata start, say "Linus is coding file (part 1/X) of file Y"
-    * Pretty print the tokens etc

-* Linus prefix should be appended to first, and if force continue, then don't for each new part

 * Remove code snippets from output formats, leave ai to write as markdown
     * Assume all text is markdown and print in Markdown() wrapper so snippet code blocks work